+Have you tried the herbs infused cocktails at The Botanist?
 I am a huge fan of anything herbal; I love herbal teas, I love herbs in food, and I specially love herbs and drinks.
-For that reason it was probably inevitable that on my birthday *32, groan* I chose to take my mum to try out some of the botanical cocktails available at The Botanist on Temple Street.
+For that reason it was probably inevitable that on my birthday 32, groan I chose to take my mum to try out some of the botanical cocktails available at The Botanist on Temple Street.

 I’m no stranger to this bar – having actually attended the launch way back when – and it has remained somewhere that I enjoy visiting on a Sunday afternoon.
 It’s always a little bit too busy for me on Friday or Saturday night (read: it’s always rammed and stresses me out) but on a weekday afternoon or a Sunday lunchtime it’s a dreamy spot to enjoy casual cocktails.

 The entrance is beautiful and is a popular spot for a drink and a chat as it’s less noisy than the bar itself.
 It’s a light and airy bar-come-restaurant that has some pretty spectacular ceiling lights which (if you’ve not seen) are worth a visit for alone.

 My usual favourite go-to is the Gin Southside (£6.95) which is a small but mighty bloody strong gin based cocktail with plenty of aromatics and basil, as well as lemon and gin.
 If you like strong gin-based cocktails you’ll love this!

 Anyway.
 This time I opted for a herby and spicy combo: the Thai Chilli Crush (£7.75).
 Made with Tanqueray gin, fresh red chillies, Thai basil, apple and lemon juice, and green apple liqueur, not only is it absolutely delicious, it looks truly stunning.
 A big thumbs up.